Shopware Costs

 Plugins and extensions

-Plugins also create ongoing costs, especially when multiple extensions are used long term, updated regularly and technically maintained.
+Plugins also generate ongoing costs, especially when multiple extensions are used long-term, maintained and technically supported.

 Typical ranges: